 - In the mapping section, add a new mapping for the new Salesforce checkbox to the new Zendesk checkbox and save the configuration.

-To create a process in Salesforce
+To create a Flow in Salesforce

-- Save and activate the process.
+- Save and activate the flow.

 Go ahead and update one of your lookup fields in Salesforce and see if the account or contact or lead syncs over to Zendesk as you expect.